 Holocaust Remembrance Day honours the victims and the people of the resistance.
 Remembrance ceremonies, cultural programmes, lectures, seminars, theme days at schools, torchlight processions, public manifestations and evidence from survivors are arranged throughout of Sweden.

-The role of The Living History Forum is to inspire and co-ordinate initiatives for 27 january.
-Every year we suggest suitable school projects that can be carried out in connection with this remembrance day.
+The role of The Living History Forum is to inspire and co-ordinate initiatives to commemorate the memorial day.
+Every year we suggest suitable school projects that can be carried out in connection with January 27th.

 Holocaust Remembrance Day at Raoul Wallenberg square in Stockholm.
 Photo: Thomas Karlsson